ace411/fauxton-client/README.md

 I advise that you read the [official CouchDB documentation](http://docs.couchdb.org/en/2.0.0/api/index.html) so as to better understand the fauxton-client.
-Also, reading the fauxton-client wiki is recommended and therefore, prudent.
+Also, reading the fauxton-client wiki is recommended and therefore, prudent. i
+## Running the unit tests

+In order to run the unit tests, run the following command:

+`vendor/bin/phpunit -c phpunit.xml`